Keutcheu-Giovani/school-management-system/README.md

 8. Assign courses to majors
 9. View all majors
 10. Return to the main menu

+## Contributing
+This project was developed as a personal practice initiative after completing my first-year engineering programming course.
+Contributions are highly encouraged!
+If you have suggestions for improvements or new features, please feel free to fork the repository and submit a pull request.
+Your feedback and contributions will be greatly appreciated!

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.